RyanFerretti/parakeet-pipe/README.md

 ---

+### SequenceParallel shim (NeMo 2.5.3)

+Importing `nemo_toolkit==2.5.3` on certain PyTorch builds (including Deepnote’s default runtime) can fail because `torch.distributed.tensor.parallel.SequenceParallel` is missing.
+The repo ships a root-level `sitecustomize.py` that runs on interpreter startup and patches in a no-op stub if necessary.
+Leave this file at the project root so local runs and Deepnote sessions both benefit from the shim.

+---

 ### 2. Manual Stage-by-Stage Run

 Assume `$ID` is the YouTube video ID.
 Each step writes into `downloads/` and `outputs/$ID/`.